 First, you could hire a graphic designer.
 I previously wrote on hiring a competent app developer, and many of the same points are relevant when hiring a graphic designer.
 You could use a site like UpWork or Dribbble for this.

 Second, you could host a design contest on 99Designs or CreativeAllies.
 These sites are usually for smaller design projects, however, so you’d have to set a pretty impressive monetary prize if you’re looking for quality, multi-page designs.

-As you can see, there are plenty of ways and places to find amazing InDesign templates to work from.
+As you can see, there are plenty of ways and places to find amazing Adobe InDesign templates to work from.
 So many, in fact, that the hardest thing will be deciding which design to go with!
 But first, you should teach yourself Adobe InDesign for free.

 If you’re running short on time, why not create awesome graphics with Canva, a drag-and-drop design tool?